AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-using-the-integration.md

 Alternatively, if you have a separate process to manage opt-out synchronization between the systems, the integration's opt-out data flow can be disabled.

+    >[!NOTE]
+    >
+    >In the integration application UI, the uni-directional ACS to Dynamics 365 and the bi-directional opt-out use cases are configured in a separate opt-out workflow.
+The uni-directional Dynamics 365 to ACS opt-out use case is an exception; it is configured within the ingress (Contact to Profile) workflow.

 Opt-out flow mapping is to be specified by the customer since business requirements can differ between companies.
 On the Campaign side, only the OOTB opt-out attributes can be used for opt-out mapping:
 * denyList
 * denyListEmail